 4. Open an IRA

 Consider establishing an individual retirement account (IRA) to help build your nest egg.
-You have two options, the Traditional IRA and the Roth IRA.
+You have a few options, the Traditional IRA, Self Directed IRA and the Roth IRA.
 A Traditional IRA may be right for you depending on your income and whether you and/or your spouse have a workplace retirement plan.
 Contributions to a Traditional IRA may be tax-deductible and the investment earnings have the opportunity to grow tax-deferred until you make withdrawals during retirement.